 - The water reservoir is easy to refill and clean.

 - The water level can be seen while in use.

-- Safety conscious, includes lock function to operate the blender.
+- Safety conscious device includes a lock function to operate the blender.

 - BPA- and phthalate-free.

-If you’ve been looking for a simple tool to make mealtimes a little easier, this could be a great solution.
-This food mill is a perfect option for turning table food into baby food.
-With your baby’s health and safety in mind, BabySteps has used plastic that’s both BPA- and phthalate-free.
+If you’ve been looking for a simple tool to make mealtimes a little easier, this is a great solution.
+This food mill turns table food into baby food.
+With your baby’s health and safety in mind, Green Sprouts uses BPA- and phthalate-free plastic.

-Equal attention has been paid to the other components, too.
-The blades are made of stainless steel — they should wear well and won’t rust.
-Best of all, this food mill easily disassembles and can be placed in the dishwasher, for fast and easy cleanup.
+The stainless steel blades wear well and won’t rust.
+Best of all, the food mill easily disassembles, and you can place it in the dishwasher for fast and easy cleanup.

 - Simple and straightforward to use.